Images of nonsingular nonrotating black holes in conformal gravity

 For a given value of $b$, we can integrate Eq. \eqref{orbitr} to compute $r_1(b)$ at $\phi=\pi/2$, $r_2(b)$ at $\phi=3\pi/2$ and $r_3(b)$ at $\phi=5\pi/2$ if they exist.
 Then the observed intensity $I(b)$ is obtained by substituting $r_1(b)$, $r_2(b)$, $r_3(b)$ into Eq. \eqref{Isum}.
-As clarified in Ref. \cite{Gralla:2019xty}, the direct emission contributes to the $m=1$ term only, whereas the lensing-ring emission contributes to both $m=1,2$ terms but not to others.
+Following Ref. \cite{Gralla:2019xty}, we classify the photon trajectories into three types: the direct trajectories that intersect the plane of disk only once outside the horizon, the lensed trajectories that cross the plane of disk twice, and the photon-ring trajectories crossing the disk plane three or more times.
+They are plotted in the right panel of Fig. \ref{fig-traj} by blue dashed curves, green solid curves and red dotted curves, respectively.
+As clarified in Ref. \cite{Gralla:2019xty}, the direct emission contributes to the $m=1$ term in Eq. \eqref{Isum} only, whereas the lensing-ring emission contributes to both $m=1,2$ terms but not to others.
 The photon-ring emission contributes to $m=1,2,3$ and more terms.
 For each $m$, Eq. \eqref{orbitr} has a solution $r_m(b)$ if and only if $b$ is in the interval $(b_m^{-},b_m^{+})$.
-As $m$ increases, the interval become narrower and narrower \cite{Gralla:2019xty,Bisnovatyi-Kogan:2022ujt}.
+As $m$ increases, the interval becomes narrower and narrower \cite{Gralla:2019xty,Bisnovatyi-Kogan:2022ujt}.
 Consequently, contributions from terms of $m\geq4$ are negligible in practice.